Storytelling: Building a Universe Around Your Musical Project

 Storytelling is an art.
 More than just a process, a method, or a technique, storytelling is the art of narration.
-As musicians, this consists of building a unique universe and telling a story in order to promote your project.
+As musicians, this consists of building a unique universe and telling a story in order to promote your project and get its meaning across.
 In music, good storytelling can really be a powerful tool to connect with your audience and convey your message.
 Some of the most successful artists have curated entire worlds around their music.
-They are able to convey specific moods and conjure up cinematic atmospheres that go beyond their songs to tell a story.
+They are able to illustrate specific moods and conjure up cinematic atmospheres that go beyond their songs to tell a story.
 As a listener, when you find music that has a story behind it, you’re immediately drawn in.

 Zane Lowe (Radio host from Apple Music)